testcomputer/Nmap-Guide/README.md

     Port scanning is the enumeration of ports on a target host or network.
     The port scanning tool will generate a packet, send it to the target host, and log the ports that it gets a reply from.
-In the simplest terms possible.
+Great utility for network discovery & diagnostics.